mswatosh/was-kerberos-database/README.md

 Once the environment is up (db2 usually takes the longest to start) this endpoint can be used to access the database:
 http://localhost:9080/was-kerberos-database/example
-Which will respond with:  `java.sql.SQLInvalidAuthorizationSpecException: [jcc][t4][201][11237][4.25.13] Connection authorization failure occurred.
-Reason: Security mechanism not supported. `
-This shows that DB2 won't accept user/password, because it is expecting kerberos authentication.

 #### SQLServer